blastcloud/hybrid-docs/docs/expectations/readme.md

 ### withFormField(string $key, $value)

 You can expect a specific form field in the body of a post.
-As of `1.2.1`, this method works with both URL encoded and multipart forms.
+This method works with both URL encoded and multipart forms.

 ```php
 $this->hybrid->expects($this->once())